top of page

 It's very likely that some degree of critical thinking is helping you see your situation clearly and motivating a desire for a new life.

 While this is a necessary part of reconsidering cult involvement and leaving a group, it's important to understand that the thoughts and fundamental assumptions that led you to the group will leave with you.
-It takes time to sift through these thoughts and challenge them, so give yourself space to reconsider how your mind understands the world.

 For more info on this, we recommend spending some time with Gillie Jenkinson's work on the pseudo-cult identity.